PARMAGroup/unet_CellSegmentation/README.md

     - ./raw
     Raw images  used for prediction have to be stored here.

-    - ./lib
-    This directory is for modules used by the output_predictions.py program.

     - ./weights
     Trained weights for Unet are stored here.